 To earn masters degree level graduate credit, in addition to applying to CDSS:

 - Current Antioch students: Register through your degree program for a Supervised Independent Study for 1 or 2 credits.
 Once you are registered, contact the Education Department and/or Kari Smith, Director of the Teacher Course, to complete an Independent Study contract.
 Kari Smith can be reached at email@example.com.

-- Applicants not currently enrolled at Antioch: Register for 1 credit through the Antioch Center for School Renewal at a cost of $x.
+- Applicants not currently enrolled at Antioch: Register for 1 credit through the Antioch Center for School Renewal at a cost.
 Once you are registered, contact the Education Department and/or Kari Smith, Director of the Teacher Course, to complete an Independent Study contract.
 Kari Smith can be reached at firstname.lastname@example.org.